Jan Waters: Career

-In 1980 she played Queenie in Born in the Gardens at the Globe Theatre, and later starred in the original production of Noises Off at the Lyric, Hammersmith and Savoy theatres.
-Her latterday screen appearances include Take the High Road, Sweet Sixteen, Dramarama, Paradise Postponed, the 1987 film Lionheart, September Song and Doctors.
+In 1980, she played Queenie in Born in the Gardens at the Globe Theatre, and later starred in the original production of Noises Off at the Lyric, Hammersmith and Savoy theatres.
+Her latterday screen appearances include Take the High Road in which she played the imperious Lady Margaret Ross-Gifford, Sweet Sixteen, Dramarama, Paradise Postponed, the 1987 film Lionheart, September Song and Doctors.

-In 2009 she appeared in the film Mr. Right.
+In 2009, she appeared in the film Mr. Right.
 She is currently playing Mrs Boyle in Agatha Christie's The Mousetrap at St Martin's Theatre, London.
 She is soon to embark on the first ever UK tour of The Mousetrap playing Mrs Boyle for the first 10 weeks of the tour.